ioccc-src/mkiocccentry/jparse/json_README.md

 0x0e - 0x1f
 ```

-Therefore, the following character values _must_ be encoded, either
+Therefore, the following character values _must_ be decoded, either
-by an above mentioned special 2 character backslash encode sequence
+by an above mentioned special 2 character backslash decode sequence
 or a 6 character sequence that starts with `"\uxxxx"` where _xxxx_
 are 4 hexadecimal digits: